-In 2015 the volume of trade between the two countries amounted to CHF 15 billion.
-While in previous years Switzerland had regularly recorded a deficit against Austria, the trade balance in 2015 was practically even.
+In 2017 the volume of trade between the two countries amounted to more than CHF 14 billion.
 Switzerland is one of the biggest foreign investors in Austria.
-Total investments by Swiss companies stood at CHF 7.6 billion at the end of 2014.
-Swiss companies employ around 31,550 people in Austria.
+Total investments by Swiss companies stood at CHF 8.2 billion at the end of 2016.
+Swiss companies employ around 31,778 people in Austria.

 Cooperation in education, research and innovation

-Many Swiss professors teach in Austria.
-Austrian art academies train Swiss artists.
-In 2015, 1,225 Austrian students were registered in Switzerland.
+Many Swiss professors teach in Austria and Austrian art academies train Swiss artists.
+Throughout the 2016-2017 school year, 1,791 Austrian students were registered in Switzerland.

 The State Secretariat for Education, Research and Innovation (SERI) awards Swiss Government Excellence Scholarships for scholars and artists from Austria.
 Foundations and private institutions in Switzerland also award scholarships to Austrian students.